martinohanlon/BlueDot/README.rst

 even more
 ---------

-The `online documentation`_ describes how to use Blue Dot and the `Python library`_, be sure to also check out the `recipes`_.
+The `online documentation`_ describes how to use Blue Dot and the `Python library`_; be sure to also check out the `recipes`_.

 status
 ------

-Alpha - it works, but expect rough edges and future changes which break compatability.
+Beta - it works well, the api is stable but errors maybe experienced for edge cases.
+Be sure to raise an `issue`_ if you experience problems.

 .. _Martin O'Hanlon: https://github.com/martinohanlon
 .. _stuffaboutco.de: http://stuffaboutco.de